NathanQblr/spttools/README.md

 A different configuration file can be specified by setting the `CONFIG` environment variable.
 The value of this variable will be interpreted as a subpath within the `conf` directory of the working directory.

-Once the configuration file have been created, the experiment can be run with `python3 main.py your_config` (see below).
+Once the configuration file have been created, the experiment can be run with `spt-run config.yaml` or 'spt-run' to use config by default in 'config_def.yaml'.